What Is Aloe Vera Oil? Its Benefits, Uses, & How To Make It

 You can boil the leaves and apply the cooled liquid to your hair.
 Massaging aloe gel/extracts with oils (olive, coconut, wheat germ, sesame, avocado, almond, fish, and castor) into your scalp will also give good results (10).

-It helps in maintaining the pH balance of the scalp too.
-Aloe gel oils stimulate the growth of well-moisturized, rejuvenated, and dandruff-free hair (10).
+Using aloe vera for hair can help maintain the pH balance of the scalp and stimulate the growth of well-moisturized, rejuvenated, and dandruff-free hair (10).

 5. Hydrating And Anti-aging Solution